-We or any receiver appointed by us can take any steps that are needed to protect the property or the mortgage, including maintaining or putting in place insurance cover, paying any unpaid rent, a service charge or other sum.
-If you fail to carry out any of your obligations on time, under the Mortgage Deed or the Conditions, we can take any steps we feel are appropriate to put things right.
-These may include carrying out repairs, renewals or improvements to your property, or carrying out any building or development works on the property and apply for and obtain any appropriate planning or other consents or approvals.
+We can take any steps that are needed to protect the property or the mortgage, including maintaining or putting in place insurance cover, paying any unpaid rent, a service charge or other sum.
+If you fail to carry out any of your obligations on time, under the Standard Security or the Conditions, we can take any steps we feel are appropriate to put things right.